Bird flu infected after contact with cows in Texas - ExBulletin

 How widespread is the problem?

 It's unclear.
-As of last Friday, the USDA's National Veterinary Services Laboratory had confirmed cases of avian influenza in two herds in Texas, two herds in Kansas, and one herd in Michigan.
+As of Monday, the USDA's National Veterinary Services Laboratory announced that seven herds in Texas, two herds in Kansas, one herd in Michigan, and one herd in New Mexico had confirmed cases of avian influenza.

-Initial testing suggests other herds in Texas, New Mexico and Idaho may also be infected with the virus, but those findings have not yet been confirmed by national labs. .
+Initial testing suggests another herd in Idaho may also have the virus, but it has not yet been confirmed by a national laboratory.
 So far, the virus has only been found in dairy cattle, not beef cattle.

 But experts say there may be other infected herds that have escaped detection because cattle are not regularly tested for bird flu and the symptoms are relatively mild.